 Saudi Arabia is a conservative country.
-Expats living in here are expected to respect traditional social attitudes and conform to social etiquette.
-This includes, however is by no means limited to, not eating or drinking in public during the Holy Month of Ramadan; never showing the soles of your feet; dressing conservatively (women don’t need to cover their face or head); and not criticising Islam, the royal family or the country.
+Expats living there are expected to respect traditional social attitudes and conform to social etiquette.
+This includes, however, is by no means limited to, not eating or drinking in public during the Holy Month of Ramadan; never showing the soles of your feet; dressing conservatively (women don’t need to cover their face or head); and not criticizing Islam, the royal family or the country.

 Society and future developments

-Saudi society is arranged along tribal lines, led by the royal family, and this structure (and the influence of the different tribes) is part of every day life in the country.
-A common practice in Saudi Arabia (and the rest of the Arab world) is wasta, which relates to a well-connected individual who has influence to get things done.
+Saudi society is arranged along tribal lines, led by the royal family, and this structure (and the influence of the different tribes) is part of everyday life in the country.
+A common practice in Saudi Arabia (and the rest of the Arab world) is wasta, which relates to a well-connected individual who has the influence to get things done.

 The country is embarking on a new era of social openness and mobility under a raft of reforms (under the National Vision 2030) being spearheaded by Crown Prince Mohammed bin Salman.
 This includes greater freedoms for women, who since 2018 have been able to drive.